- Our Work

 - Program Registration

 The most effective way to increase student learning is to improve teaching.
 We are committed to developing teachers through every stage of their career, empowering them as professionals for the benefit of our students.

 The STEM Teaching Fellows program is an annual cohort of Southeast Tennessee educators from across the region who engage in a year of professional development activities focused on STEM best practices.
 These teachers become STEM leaders for their schools and districts.
 Over the course of the year, members of the cohort receive training and coaching on best practices in problem-based learning, inquiry teaching, cross-curriculum integration and technology integration.

 Working with leaders from business and post-secondary education, the fellows develop STEM lessons and projects for immediate implementation in the classroom.
 Exposure to innovative instructional strategies and classroom tools provides them with resources and ideas for their students and fellow colleagues.

-Applications for Cohort 6 are currently closed and will open in late spring 2018.
+Applications for Cohort 7 are now open!
 This program is open to K-12 regional public schools educators of any subject interested in learning more about STEM best practices and preparing their students for the STEM careers of the future.

 STEM Fellows is part of the Southeast Tennessee STEM Innovation Hub and open to Hamilton County and regional partner school systems.